Can nebular HeII emission be explained by ultra-luminous X-ray sources?: Discussion

+Overall, the present work builds on the same assumptions, using, however, detailed SEDs of ULX to perform quantitative photoionisation models to predict not only the He+ and H recombination lines, but also metallic forbidden lines, which are successfully compared to the observations.
+In particular, our Cloudy models can reproduce the observed intensities of the high ionisation lines of \heii, \Nev, as well as the lines of \oiii, \oii, and \oi\footnote{Since observations probing O~{\sc iv} lines are quite rare, we are currently not able to examine this ionisation stage as well.}.
 Observationally, \cite{Saxena2020AA,Saxena2020MNRAS} have explored the X-ray emission from a sample of 18 \heii\ emitters and a comparison sample of non-\heii\ emitters at redshift $z \sim 3$ by stacking, finding similar ratios of $L_X$/SFR for both samples.
 From this they conclude that X-ray binaries or weak or obscured AGN are unlikely to be the dominant producers of He$^+$ ionising photons in star-forming galaxies at this redshift.
 For the 18 \heii\ emitters available for this study they obtain a stacked $\log <L_X>/<SFR>=40.01^{+0.26}_{-0.75}$ (in \ergs/(\msunyr) at $z=3.04$, and $39.95^{+0.12}_{-0.17}$ for the non-emitters at $z=3.15$.
 Both values are compatible with existing measurements at $z \sim 1.5-2.3$ \citep{Fornasini2019}.
 However, the uncertainties on $L_X/$SFR are quite large, especially for the \heii\ emitters, and the $L_X/$SFR of both samples is not significantly larger than the average value observed in the low-$z$ Universe at solar metallicity $\log L_X/SFR=39.55 \pm 0.15$ \cite[see e.g.][]{Brorby2016}, where nebular \heii\ emission is generally not observed \citep[cf.][]{Guseva2000,Shirazi2012}.
 Further observational studies are desirable to reach more firm conclusions (cf.\ below).